Ella Sheppard: Fisk Jubilee Singers in the U.S.

 Sheppard paid for two years of studies by teaching music in Nashville, including as a summer assistant music teacher for Fisk.
-She was the sole black member of the staff at Fisk prior to 1875.
+She was the sole black member of the faculty at Fisk prior to 1875.

 Fisk was struggling financially at this time, needing better buildings, dining resources, and supplies for their students–worse, the American Missionary Association was considering closing the school.
 When Fisk's treasurer, George L. White, overheard some of the students singing the original old "plantation songs," which were not meant to be heard in public, he was so moved by these haunting melodies that he decided to have them arranged for concert performance, in European-style four-part harmony.
 Sheppard did most of the arranging of these works.
 The first tours were successful, and the Fisk Jubilee Singers were formed in 1871 to go on a national tour.
 Sheppard worked as the primary vocal coach and director for the group, collecting over one hundred songs for their repertoire.
 She sang soprano, accompanied the choir on piano, organ, and guitar, but also oversaw rehearsals and conducted during performances.

 They sang for Mark Twain, President Ulysses S. Grant, congressmen, diplomats, and royalty.
 "These singers," according to one newspaper, "are doing a great work for humanity."
 The first tours were immensely financially and critically successful, with one tour of Ohio churches raising $50,000 that they donated for relief after the Great Chicago Fire.
 They performed all this under the racial discrimination of the towns they toured, facing hostility during performances and hazardous travel.
 Some incidents were documented of the singers moving hostile audience members to tears.